UG Research Portal FAQs

 The LSE academics who offer internships want to work with you, and recognise the value of your contributions!

-Normally, the contract offered you will specify the terms of the collaboration (how often and where to meet; means of contact; how many hours of work are expected), which will facilitate co-operation.
+Normally, as an intern you'll receive specifics on the terms of the role (how often and where to meet; means of contact; how many hours of work are expected), which will facilitate co-operation.

 If you want to gain further insight into the nature of the work, including of the collaboration, from a student perspective, then you can read the reflections of previous interns in this section.